-Why book Cajamarca to Pacasmayo bus with redBus?
+Why book a Cajamarca to Pacasmayo bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Cajamarca to Pacasmayo.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Cajamarca to Pacasmayo.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 It’s one of the most ancient cities of Peru and of the Inca Empire.
 The first inhabitants were Huacaloma, Layzon, Cumbe Mayo and Otuzco who settled in Cajamarca about 3.000 years ago.
 The city was witness of ferocious battles between the Incas and the conquerors during the Peru Conquest and besides that, Cajamarca was where Francisco Pizarro captured Atahualpa, the last inca who refused to subject himself to the Christian faith and culture.
 It’s known as the most Spanish city of Peru.